rsaluja-saluja/SpringIoC/ReadMe.txt

 			extension of BeanFactory
 			Bean configuration in XML File
-			Beans are created proactively - when applicationContext is loaded allows to use annotaions based DI
+			Beans are created proactively - when applicationContext is loaded allows to use annotations based DI
 				Way1:
 					@Component - with bean class
 					@Configuration, @ComponentScan - Java configuration file